Javascript is required

 Home

 Journal of Corporate Governance, Insurance, and Risk Management (JCGIRM) stands out as a leading scholarly platform, specializing in the nuanced fields of corporate governance, insurance, and risk management.
 Distinguishing itself from other publications in these domains, JCGIRM commits to deepening the understanding of the intricacies and contemporary challenges within these critical business sectors.
 The journal serves as a pivotal platform for innovative research and intellectual insights, establishing benchmarks in examining the interplay of governance, insurance policies, and risk management strategies in the corporate sphere.
-Published bi-annually by Acadlore, the journal typically releases its two issues in June and December each year.
+Published quarterly by Acadlore, the journal typically releases its four issues in March, June, September, and December each year.

 • Professional Service - Every article submitted undergoes an intensive yet swift peer review and editing process, adhering to the highest publication standards.